Dev-rick/Arcade-game-for-everyone/README.md

 **Desktop:**

-The player presses the key-up to move one square up.
+The player presses the key-up to move one square up.__

-The player presses the key-down to move one square down.
+The player presses the key-down to move one square down.__

-The player presses the key-right to move one square right.
+The player presses the key-right to move one square right.__

-The player presses the key-left to move one square left.
+The player presses the key-left to move one square left.__

 **Mobile:**

-The player touches the drawed key-up on the canvas to move one square up.
+The player touches the drawed key-up on the canvas to move one square up.__

-The player touches the drawed key-down on the canvas to move one square down.
+The player touches the drawed key-down on the canvas to move one square down.__

-The player touches the drawed key-right on the canvas to move one square right.
+The player touches the drawed key-right on the canvas to move one square right.__

-The player touches the drawed key-left on the canvas to move one square right.
+The player touches the drawed key-left on the canvas to move one square left.__